polygonben/polygonben.github.io/_posts/2023-07-08-Cobalt-Strike-Beacon-Analysis.md

 The first defined function, `func_get_proc_address()`, basically retrieves the memory address of a specified procedure/function from a specified DLL.
 We can see this is used here, `$var_var = ... func_get_proc_address kernel32.dll VirtualAlloc), (...`.

-VirtualAlloc is a function of the Win32 API used to allocate a certain region of memory, of the calling process.
+VirtualAlloc is a function of the Win32 API used to allocate a certain region of memory, to the calling process.
 We can see on the next line the parameters of this function, `$var_buffer = $var_va.Invoke([IntPtr]::Zero, $var_code.Length, 0x3000, 0x40)` (We'll get onto this `$var_code` variable in a second).
 Referencing the [documentation](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) on the VirtualAlloc function reveals:

 [![3](/assets/images/CobaltStrikeBeaconAnalysis1/3.png)](/assets/images/CobaltStrikeBeaconAnalysis1/3.png){: .full}